Need the latest? Get the S20

 How do you improve a phone that's already one of the best available?
 That's the question Samsung faces every year with the Note series.
 The Note 9 stood out for its stunning AMOLED display, top-notch performance, and solid reliability, and the Note 10+ builds on that formula while offering exciting new features.
-There's faster wired and wireless charging, a new design with even thinner bezels, updated hardware, bigger battery, a new S Pen, and so much more.
+There's faster wired and wireless charging, a new design with even thinner bezels, updated hardware, a bigger battery, a new S Pen, and so much more.

 What's the difference between the Note 10+ and the Note 9?

 The Galaxy Note 10+ sports a massive 6.8-inch QHD+ display that's rated for HDR10+, with Samsung calling it the Cinematic Infinity Display.
 That's 0.4 inches larger than the screen on the Note 9, but the Note 10+ is just 0.4mm taller and 0.6mm wider.
 Samsung was able to achieve this by trimming the bezels considerably — there are barely any bezels at the top and bottom — and like the Galaxy S10 series, the front camera is integrated into the display, but it's now centered.

 45W wired charging, 12GB of RAM, and an even better display, but you're missing out on the headphone jack.

 Samsung has touted display improvements with every generation of flagships, and that's the case with the Note 10+ as well.
 The Dynamic AMOLED display on the device has increased brightness and a wider color range, making it the absolute best display on any phone today.